Size and Share of Digital Transformation Market In The Oil And Gas Industry

-Digital Transformation Market In The Oil And Gas Industry Summary
+Digital Transformation Market In The Oil And Gas Industry (2025 - 2030)

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Digital Transformation Market Analysis by Mordor Intelligence
+Analysis of Digital Transformation Market In The Oil And Gas Industry by Mordor Intelligence

-The digital transformation in oil and gas market stood at USD 72.23 billion in 2025 and is forecast to expand to USD 124.94 billion by 2030, reflecting an 11.58% CAGR.
-Growth is propelled by tightening global methane-emissions rules, intense cost-pressure across value chains, and faster deployment of cloud-native analytics that turn streaming field data into real-time decisions.
+The digital transformation in oil and gas market size stood at USD 72.23 billion in 2025 and is forecast to expand to USD 124.94 billion by 2030, reflecting an 11.58% CAGR.
+Growth is propelled by tightening global methane emissions rules, intense cost pressure across value chains, and the faster deployment of cloud-native analytics that turn streaming field data into real-time decisions.
 New standards from the U.S. Environmental Protection Agency and the European Union oblige operators to instrument assets with continuous monitoring, and that has shifted the dialogue from pilot projects to full-scale rollouts.
 As private 5G, edge computing, and artificial intelligence mature, producers are able to build autonomous well sites, predict equipment failure days in advance, and run emissions-aware production schedules.
 Competitive intensity is rising as global energy majors build in-house data teams while technology providers bundle software, hardware, and services into outcome-based contracts.

 Key Report Takeaways

-• By component, hardware dominated with 46.7% revenue share in 2024, whereas services represent the quickest-growing segment at 12.9% CAGR through 2030.
+• By component, hardware dominated with 46.7% revenue share in 2024, whereas services represented the fastest-growing segment at 12.9% CAGR through 2030.

 • By technology, IoT held 32.7% of the digital transformation in oil and gas market share in 2024, while AI and machine learning are projected to post the fastest 13.5% CAGR through 2030.

-• By deployment mode, cloud platforms captured 55.8% share of the digital transformation in oil and gas market size in 2024 and are expanding at a 14.2% CAGR to 2030.
+• By deployment mode, cloud platforms captured 55.8% share of the digital transformation in oil and gas market size in 2024 and are expanding at 14.2% CAGR to 2030.

-• By geography, North America led with 32.7% market share in 2024; Asia-Pacific is set to grow the fastest at 12.6% CAGR through 2030.
+• By geography, North America led with a 32.7% market share in 2024; the Asia-Pacific region is set to grow the fastest at a 12.6% CAGR through 2030.

 Segment Analysis